SOLID

 }

-From the previous example, if we wanted to add database saving, instead of modifying InvoicePersistence
+Continuing the previous example, if we want to add database persistence, instead of modifying InvoicePersistence, we can define an interface and implement it with different strategies:

 interface InvoicePersistence {